myildi/myildi.github.io/_posts/2024-09-13-Cambodia-period-3.md

 These are strong constraints that weigh on the strategies of the MOEYS and on actors in the field.

+Answering these challenges is urgent because, in every corner of the system I have visited and in every institution I have interviewed, I have met many enthusiastic pupils, students, young researchers, and dedicated teachers who push the system to educate their students.

+The ministry recognizes these efforts and supports them with different mechanisms currently in action or being developed with the support of several international organizations: the EU in the first place but also the JICA, the KOICA, the World Bank, and the ADB.

 |![](/images/filler.png) |![](/images/Cinemin-chemin-srok.jpeg)|